HieroPham/CakePHP2/README.md

 ## How to check
 Please use Postman on PC or use website (donwload on https://www.postman.com/) for check API application.
 ### Authentication
-Please use sample user info created by Seed:
+Please use sample user info to login:
 ```
    'email': 'superadmin@gmail.com',
    'password': 'admin@123',